 If you require legal advice or if you would like a no obligation, free initial telephone discussion, then please call us on 0808 168 5550.
 Alternatively you can email the Military team on email@example.com and we will get back to you as soon as possible.

 Our Military Law solicitors can provide advice and are happy to meet at a time and location that suits you.
-We also have a network of offices in London, Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, Luton, Manchester, Milton Keynes, Newcastle Gateshead, Northampton, Nottingham, Oxford, Reading, Sheffield and Wellingborough and Worcester.
+We also have a network of offices in Birmingham, Bedford, Bolton, Derby, Leeds, Leicester, London Temple, Manchester, Middlesbrough, Northampton, Nottingham, Sheffield and Worcester.